ArchipelagoMW/Archipelago/worlds/tunic/docs/en_TUNIC.md

 Every item has a chance to appear in another player's world.

 ## How many checks are in TUNIC?
-There are 302 checks located across the world in TUNIC.
+There are 302 checks located across the world of TUNIC.
 The Fairy Seeking Spell can help you locate them.

 ## What do items from other worlds look like in TUNIC?
 Items belonging to other TUNIC players will either appear as that item directly (if in a freestanding location) or in a